Queen Elizabeth national park

 Wildlife:

-Queen Elizabeth National Park is home to over 95 mammal species, including elephants, lions, leopards, buffalos, hippos, and several species of antelopes.
+Evidently, Queen Elizabeth National Park is home to over 95 mammal species, including elephants, lions, leopards, buffalos, hippos, and several species of antelopes.
 It is also a habitat for over 600 species of birds, making it a popular destination for birdwatchers.
-The park's wetlands, such as the Kazinga Channel, attract several species of waterbirds, including the African fish eagle, pied kingfisher, and African skimmer.
+The park’s wetlands, such as the Kazinga Channel, attract several species of waterbirds, including the African fish eagle, pied kingfisher, and skimmer.

-Chimpanzees are also found in the park, with several groups habituated for tourism purposes.
+Chimpanzees are also in the park, with several groups habituated for tourism purposes.
 Visitors can take guided chimpanzee tracking tours, which provide an opportunity to observe these fascinating primates in their natural habitat.

 Conservation:

-Queen Elizabeth National Park is a conservation success story, having been saved from near-destruction in the 1960s and 1970s.
+Also, Queen Elizabeth National Park is a conservation success story, having been saved from near-destruction in the 1960s and 1970s.
 During this time, large numbers of wildlife were poached, and their habitats were destroyed for agricultural purposes.
 However, with the help of international conservation organizations, the park was revitalized, and wildlife populations began to recover.

 Today, the park is managed by the Uganda Wildlife Authority, which employs several rangers to protect the wildlife and their habitats.
 Tourism plays a crucial role in conservation efforts, as it provides a source of revenue for the park and the local communities.